 David Sampson is Director of Medical & Scientific Information.
-He came to ACS after 20 years producing medical stories in local and network broadcast news, starting at KGO-TV in San Francisco, where he produced medical spots for Dr. Dean Edell, and ending up at Dateline NBC.
-He works remotely in Los Angeles and heads up promotion for two ACS medical journals, Cancer and CA: A Cancer Journal for Clinicians and leads communications efforts for the Society’s medical and scientific work, including early detection guidelines, research, and cancer control.
-You can email him at email@example.com.
+He came to ACS after two decades producing medical stories in local and network broadcast news, starting at KGO-TV in San Francisco, where he produced medical spots for Dr. Dean Edell, and ending up at Dateline NBC.
+He works remotely in Los Angeles and leads communications efforts for the Society’s medical and scientific work, including early detection guidelines, research, and cancer control.
+He also heads up promotion for the ACS’s flagship medical journal, CA: A Cancer Journal for Clinicians You can email him at email@example.com.

 - There has been a 39% drop in breast cancer mortality.
 But in these states, the drop has been <30%. https://t.co/0lI4vgiAEX 2 days ago

 - Since 1980, the U. S. has seen a 49% drop in mortality from colorectal cancer.
 But in these states, the drop has be… twitter.com/i/web/status/9… 2 days ago

 - Despite dropping rates among both groups, the black/white gap in breast cancer mortality is wider than ever. https://t.co/UdNVyxM8pz 2 days ago